RoboForm Review: Quick Expert Summary

 Yes.
 RoboForm Free is one of my favorite free password managers on the market.
 It offers unlimited password storage on a single device, as well as form-filling capabilities, password auditing, and secure password sharing with other RoboForm users.
 It’s pretty good, but like any free password manager, it has some annoying limitations.

 Because it only offers coverage for a single device, that means you won’t be able to share passwords between your phone and computer, which is a deal-breaker for most password manager users.
 However, if you only have one internet-connected device, this is no problem.
+Alternatively, you can upgrade to RoboForm Everywhere for just $0.99 / month and benefit from unlimited device syncing as well as all of RoboForm’s additional premium features.

 Where does RoboForm store passwords?